 We’re dedicated to building products that everyone can use.
 As a leader in accessibility technology, we’re proud to share our advances in this field and help the technology industry understand how to integrate accessibility into the development process.

-Her role with ODAN also helped provide a valuable support network during the difficult time of her son’s diagnosis, and she's committed to paying this forward as the co-lead of the new group for Oracle parents/caregivers of those with disabilities.
+"ODAN provide a valuable support network during the difficult time of my son’s diagnosis."
+Learn how she's paying this forward as the co-lead of the group for Oracle parents/caregivers of those with disabilities.

 What are you waiting for?
 Start your future at Oracle today.